Immunizations Overview and Requirements

 Immunizations offer safe and effective protection from vaccine-preventable diseases.
 The United States is experiencing re-emergence of many diseases, in part due to factors such as non-immunized and under-immunized persons and global travel.
-Penn State, along with University Health Services, strongly supports the use of vaccines to protect the health of individual students and the campus community as a whole.
+Penn State, along with University Health Services, strongly supports the use of immunizations to protect the health of individual students and the campus community as a whole.

 Incoming Degree-Seeking Students

 Measles, Mumps, Rubella (MMR)

 To satisfy Penn State immunization requirements, students must provide proof of: